spaze/letsgetacert/README.md

 ```
 PRIVKEY=/etc/nginx/certs/$CN.privkey.pem
 ```
 Path to private key, must exist before generating certs.
 Cannot be used together with `PRIVKEY_CMD`.
+Can be used to emulate or instead of Certbot's `--reuse-key` (available since 0.25.0).

 ```
 PRIVKEY_CMD="genrsa -out %s 2048"